 Prior to the 2004 LUC inspection, the reviewers learned that the GP is undergoing a significant upgrade.
 The new GP will be entirely web-based and will be located on the Travis AFB Intranet, so it will only be accessible to personnel with authorization to use the Travis AFB local area network.
 HB&A, Inc. is the contractor that was selected to create the new web interface.
-They began in September 2004 and are expected to complete this project by July 2005.
-The Environmental Flight will assist in the development and testing of the new GP.
+They began in September 2004 and have completed about 90% of the web site construction.
+Internal review and revision will begin in February 2006, and final approval of the new GP format and content by the base is scheduled for March 2006.
+The Environmental Flight will assist in the testing of the new GP.